anastyn/multicast-tester/README.md

 1. --sender `(optional)`

    Run the application in Sender mode.
 Will allow to send new messages to the joined group.
+   The application runs as a RECEIVER by default.

 2. --group=[group_ip]